nellore/vickitrix/README.md

         python vickitrix trade --profile <profile name goes here> --rules <path to rules file>

-   Leave out the `--profile` to use the default profile, and `--rules` to use the `vickirules.py` file in the same directory as the `vickitrix` script. `vickitrix` will listen for tweets that match the conditions from the rules in `vickirules.py` and perform the specified actions.
+   , and enter the profile's password.
+Leave out the `--profile` to use the default profile, and leave out `--rules` to use the `vickirules.py` file in the same directory as the `vickitrix` script. `vickitrix` will listen for tweets that match the conditions from the rules in `vickirules.py` and perform the specified actions.

 ## Contributing